mroavi/vim-julia-cell/README.md

 Usage
 -----

-ipython-cell sends code from Vim to IPython using [vim-slime].
-For this to work, IPython has to be running in a terminal multiplexer like GNU Screen or tmux, or in a Vim or Neovim terminal.
+ipython-cell sends code from Vim to Julia using [vim-slime].
+For this to work, Julia has to be running in a terminal multiplexer like GNU Screen or tmux, or in a Vim or Neovim terminal.
 I personally use tmux, but you will find `screen` installed on most *nix systems.